CVU Teacher Gets Good Crowd to His Talk

-Tyler Alexander will appear at Carpenter-Carse Library, 6 p.m. on Dec.
-2 to tell the story behind a book centered on the letters written by a Glover, Vermont, soldier to his fiancée.
+Tyler Alexander appeared at Carpenter-Carse Library on a snowy night Dec.
+2 and spoke about his new book centered on the letters written by a Glover, Vermont, soldier to his fiancée.

 The Record Staff